daveherrald/SA-rsearch/README.md

 PORT = 8089
 ```

 Next create the Splunk user.
 Make sure the username and password match what is specified in the config file above.
 The user should be granted the privileged_reader role.
+NOTE: privileged_reader role is defined by this app when it is installed.

 ## Try it out